Anna-Assistant/Anna/docs/README.md

 - [People before code](http://hintjens.com/blog:95): If any of the following rules are violated, the pull-requests must not be rejected.
 This is to create an easy and joyful onboarding process for new programmers and first-time contributors.

-- Single commit per pull request and name the commit as something meaningful, example: Adding <-issue-name-and-number->.
+- Single commit per pull request and name the commit as something meaningful, example: `Adding <-issue-name-and-number->`.

 - Reference the issue numbers in the commit message if it resolves an open issue.
-Follow the pattern Fixes #<issue number> <commit message>
+Follow the pattern `Fixes #<issue number> <commit message>`.

 - Provide the link in the comment section of your pull request from your forked repository or relevant screenshots of the changes for easier review.